Prosecutors plan to release surveillance video in Robert Kraft solicitation case

 Breaking News Emails

-A judge has issued a temporary protective order over the release of surveillance video in a Florida day spa prostitution case after prosecutors said they intend to release the surveillance video of New England Patriots owner Robert Kraft allegedly engaged in a sex act as part of the investigation.
+A judge has issued a temporary protective order over the release of surveillance video in a Florida day spa prostitution case after prosecutors said they intend to release a tape of New England Patriots owner Robert Kraft allegedly engaged in a sex act as part of the investigation.

 The state's public records law demands that authorities cannot delay the release of the evidence to allow a person, in this case, Kraft, to raise a constitutional challenge, State Attorney for Palm Beach County Dave Aronberg said in a Wednesday filing.